isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 Tell us about Maiden Huang.
 That's a third goddess that you write about.
 What do we know about her?

 Yi-Sheng  <br>
 Huang Guniang, or Ng Kor Niu, lived around Kampong Silat, which was called Gu Ah Sua in Hokkien back then.
 The story that I got from the Taoist priest Jave Wu's website, which seems have been circulating quite a bit – I'm not sure of its origin – is that she was born in 1866 on the 12th day of the sixth lunar month, and she became a nurse at the Singapore General Hospital.
 But in the year 1901 she was trying to rescue people in a fire in her kampong.
 A house collapsed on her and she perished.
 After that, she had a shrine that was seen in the Heng San Teng temple on Jalan Bukit Merah, and that burned down in 1992.
 Probably around this time –  although I don't have a clear beginning date –  we saw a shrine to her appear in the Singapore General Hospital area.
 She actually got a lot of patients and family members of patients who were praying to her.
 Now, one odd thing is that in 2017 when her shrine at the Singapore General Hospital was being moved, the Xinmin Ribao interviewed a 66-year-old resident of Kampong Silat, and he actually had a very different story.
 He claimed that she was a woman who had killed herself for love after her family had matchmade her to someone else.
-That's why her spirit was being worshipped in the... was being pacified in the temple as well.
+That's why her spirit was being pacified in the temple as well.
 It's unclear which story is true either.

 Jimmy  <br>
 Or if any of them is.
 Maiden Huang's altar is located on the grounds of the Singapore General Hospital, but it's no longer there.